 Brise Soleil

-An 1860s workers’ cottage is reimagined with a dramatic rear addition, unseen from the preserved street frontage.
-Beyond a polite weatherboard facade, its series of lofty, light-infused spaces unfold in contrast to the original rooms.
-The rear facade is a tour de force of concrete banding with marble blades – a brise soleil - brilliantly opening the house to light.
+This 1860s workers’ cottage has been reimagined with a dramatic rear addition, unseen from the preserved street frontage.
+Beyond a polite weatherboard facade, a series of lofty, light-infused spaces unfold, washing the rooms with abundant light.
+The rear facade is a tour de force of concrete banding with marble blades – a brise soleil - brilliantly opening the house to the shining sun.

 Information